-IF YOU HARVESTED YOUR own garlic, save the best heads with the biggest cloves for replanting later this month or next (about a month before frost is in the ground).
+IF YOU HARVESTED your own garlic, save the best heads with the biggest cloves for replanting later this month or next (about a month before frost is in the ground).
 Otherwise, order bulbs now.
 Prepare a sunny spot, and plant each clove 1-2 inches deep and 6 inches apart in the row, with about 12 inches between rows.
-Green growth will happen this fall, which is great; don’t panic.
-It’s a hardy thing.
+Green growth will happen this fall; don’t panic.

 DON’T DEADHEAD FADED perennials, biennials and annuals if you want to collect seed (non-hybrids only) or plan to let some self-sow.
 Nicotiana, annual poppies, larkspur, clary sage and many others fall into this leave-alone group.
 So do plants with showy or bird-friendly seedheads, like coneflowers, some sedums, clematis and grasses.